Request a 30-minute demo

 The most effective and quickest approach to improve the quality of data at the deployment stage is to diff the data before and after the change to ensure that the changes applied are indeed correct in terms of data accuracy, data completeness, business logic as well as doesn’t break any downstream data applications.

-This capability is unlocked through the open-source data-diff tool:
+This capability is unlocked through Datafold's data diffing functionality:

 The most effective way to implement data diff is to integrate it in the pull/merge request review and approval process so that both the author of the change and the reviewer have the full context on how a change will affect the entire data pipeline: